tomchen/example-typescript-package/README.md

 Apparently, you have to change the version number in order to publish a new version to the registries.
 You can unpublish a version or the whole package but can never re-publish the same version under the same name.

 If you want to modify the description / README on the npm package page, you have to publish a new version.
-The same goes for GitHub Packages.
+You can modify the description on GitHub Packages without publishing.

 ## Notes